cbuchko/old-website/_posts/2021-01-09-community-script.md

 Get out of my brain
 <div class = "action">Troy and Abed do their signature handshake.</div>
 <p class = "character"> THE DEAN </p>
-Okay, there are serious students that study right oustide this room who have made serious complaints about certain study groups using this space for yelling matches and cat fights.
+Okay, there are serious students that study right outside this room who have made serious complaints about certain study groups using this space for yelling matches and cat fights.
 <p class = "character"> BRITTA  </p>
 My apartment was being fumigated, my cats had nowhere else to go!
 <p class = "character"> THE DEAN  </p>